codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Runtime Return Type Changes
 ----------------------------

-You can specify the format that data should be returned as when using the find*() methods as the class property,
+You can specify the format that data should be returned as when using the **find*()** methods as the class property, ``$returnType``.
-$returnType.
 There may be times that you would like the data back in a different format, though.
 The Model provides methods that allow you to do just that.

 .. note:: These methods only change the return type for the next **find*()** method call.
 After that,